 Q: Why is a contribution requested for Humanitarian Medical Kits?

-A: HPIC requests that its applicants contribute a $600 tax-deductible donation for each Humanitarian Medical Kit for primary care and $450 for dental care.
+A: HPIC requests that its applicants contribute a $600 tax-deductible donation for each Humanitarian Medical Kit for primary care.
 There is an additional charge of $75 if the Humanitarian Medical Kit is to be shipped to the applicant anywhere within Canada.

 There is also a tax-deductible donation requested for Humanitarian Medical Kits for specialized care.
 Generally, the suggested donation is based on the number of items requested in the kit.
 The shipping cost for Humanitarian Medical Kits for specialized care is the responsibility of the applicant.